What is the 30% ruling?

 |---|---|---|---|---|---|

-The 30% ruling is capped above a gross salary of roughly €233,000 per year — above this cap the tax-free portion is limited to 30% of that ceiling, and additional salary is fully taxed.
+The 30% ruling has a cap.
+Above a gross salary of roughly €233,000 a year, the tax-free portion is locked at 30% of that ceiling, and every euro above is taxed at the normal rates.

 Who qualifies?

 - 1.Recruited from abroad.
-You must have lived more than 150 km from the Dutch border for at least 16 of the 24 months before starting work in the Netherlands.
+You lived more than 150 km from the Dutch border for at least 16 of the 24 months before starting work in the Netherlands.

 - 3.Specific expertise.
-Your skills must be scarce or absent in the Dutch labour market (typically met by the salary threshold for most industries).
+Your skills must be scarce or absent in the Dutch labour market.
+For most industries, clearing the salary threshold is enough.

 - 4.Joint employer application.
-You and your employer submit the application to the Belastingdienst within 4 months of your start date to ensure retroactive treatment.
+You and your employer submit to the Belastingdienst within 4 months of your start date to keep the ruling backdated to day one.

 2024 changes and transition rules

-The 30% ruling has been reformed twice in rapid succession.
-The key rules to be aware of:
+The 30% ruling has been reformed twice in quick succession.
+The rules worth knowing:

-- 2027 reversal: The Dutch government has legislated a return to a flat 27% for 5 years starting January 2027, with transition rules for existing beneficiaries.
+- 2027 reversal: The Dutch government has legislated a return to a flat 27% for 5 years starting January 2027, with transition rules for people already on the ruling.

 - Partial non-resident status removed: Beneficiaries can no longer opt out of Box 2/3 taxation as a partial non-resident.

 Our calculator uses the simplified 30% allowance for planning purposes.
-Always confirm the exact percentage that applies to your start date with a Dutch tax adviser.
+For the exact percentage that applies to your start date, check with a Dutch tax adviser.

 Related tools